Assessment report review criteria

 - Is the amount and quality of supplementary material appropriate?

 At the end of the review process, the authors may make their final response and submit a revised manuscript.
-Based on the referee comments and the authors' response, the revised manuscript is re-evaluated and rated by the topical editor.
-If rated 1 (excellent) or 2 (good) in all of the principal criteria and specific aspects listed above, it will normally be accepted for publication in the Copernicus Ocean State Report.
-Additional advice from the referees in the evaluation and rating of the revised manuscript will be requested by the topical editor if the review discussion is not sufficiently conclusive.
+Based on the referee comments and the authors' response, the revised manuscript is re-evaluated and rated by the selected editor.
+If rated 1 (excellent) or 2 (good) in all of the principal criteria and specific aspects listed above, it will normally be accepted for publication.
+Additional advice from the referees in the evaluation and rating of the revised manuscript will be requested by the editor if the review discussion is not sufficiently conclusive.